Funk carioca: Criticism

 In Brazil, funk carioca lyrics are often criticized due to their violent and sexually explicit lyrics.
 Girls are called "cachorras" (bitches) and "popozudas" – women with large buttocks, and many songs revolve around sex.
 "Novinhas" (young/pubescent girls) are also a frequent theme in funk carioca songs.
 Some of these songs, however, are sung by women.

 The extreme banalization of sex and the incitement of promiscuity is viewed as a negative aspect of the funk carioca culture.
-Besides the moral considerations, in favelas, where sanitary conditions are poor and sex education low, this might lead to public health and social issues.
+Besides the moral considerations, in favelas, where sanitary conditions are poor and sex education is low, this might lead to public health and social issues.
 In such communities, definitive contraceptive methods are hardly available, and due to a lack of education and awareness, family planning is close to nonexistent.
 This environment results in unwanted pregnancies, population overgrowth, and eventually the growth of the communities (favelização).

 The glamorization of criminality in the favelas is also frequently viewed as another negative consequence of funk carioca.
 Some funk songs, belonging to a style known as "proibidão" ("the forbidden"), have very violent lyrics and are sometimes composed by drug-dealing gangs.
 Its themes include praising the murders of rival gang members and cops, intimidating opponents, claiming power over the favelas, robbery, drug use, and the illicit life of drug dealers in general.
 Authorities view some of these lyrics as "recruiting" people to organized crime and inciting violence, and playing some of these songs is thus considered a crime.

 Due to the lack of regulation and the locations where they usually take place, "bailes funk" are also very crime-prone environments.
 They are popular hot spots for drug trade and consumption, dealers display power frequenting the parties heavily armed, and even murder rates are high.

 More popular funk carioca artists usually compose two different sets of similar lyrics for their songs: one gentler, more "appropriate" version, and another with a harsher, cruder set of lyrics (not unlike the concept of "clean" and "explicit" versions of songs).
 The first version is the one broadcast by local radio stations; the second is played in dance halls, parties, and in public by sound cars.
 Recurrent lyric topics in funk carioca are explicit sexual positions, the funk party, the police force, and the life of slum dwellers in the favelas.
 Another large part of the lyrics is the use of the world around them – mainly the poverty that has enveloped the area.
 This is usually denounced in the lyrics, and the hope for a better life is carried through many of their messages.